JohnBinford/AppleWood-Pointe/Collateral/Ralph-Comments.md

   - No Response (06 of 20) didn't vote.
   - So the vote was 13 to 7 for equipment recommended and the 7 weren't no votes, just non-voters.

 - So, do you think we should ask the 7 non-voters...
-Jim-E, David-J, Dick-M, Kevin-S, Jim-T, Dick-V, & Jim-W </br>
+Jim-E, David-J, Dick-M, Kevin-S, Jim-T, Dick-V, & Jim-W <br>
 if they agree with the above equipment recommended, or just let it go with the equipment recommended decision-vote as they are outvoted anyway?